Amazon, Alphabet, Apple, Square, Facebook & Tesla technical analysis [Video]

-US Stocks Technical Analysis Elliott Wave Forecast overview: Markets are very close to the top of Intermediate Wave (3) top caution is required over the week ahead.
+US Stocks Technical Analysis Elliott Wave Forecast overview: Most stocks are in their last leg to the upside, this can take us into the September Equinox.

 Elliott Wave Analysis Wave Count: